Getting Started With Your Azure Subscription

 - Step 7 — Create a Resource Group

-- Step 8 — Set a Budget Alert
+- Step 8 — Set Up or Verify a Budget Alert

 - Getting Help